-The primary mission of UCIS is to encourage and facilitate interactions on topics cutting across traditional boundaries between departments and schools.
-UCIS clusters should exploit pre-existing and new centers of excellence within the University.
+The primary mission of UCIS is to encourage and facilitate interactions on scholarly topics cutting across traditional boundaries between departments and schools.
+UCIS clusters should exploit pre-existing and new centers of excellence within the University to develop new areas of scholarship.

 Clusters submit annual reports that are assessed each year by a standing steering committee.
 Criteria for successful clusters include the following: